-Google considers apps that use this second method to be “less secure apps” (or LSAs), and limits their ability to connect to things like Gmail.
+Google limits the ability of “less secure apps,” or LSAs, to connect to things like Gmail.
 This means that with certain apps, like older versions of Outlook, some IMAP email clients and CalDV calendars, you won’t be able to log in to Gmail — at least, not with default settings.

 Right now, you can keep using these less secure apps with a quick change to your G Suite settings.